opnfv/sdnvpn/docs/installationprocedure/os-odl_l2-bgpvpn/installation.rst

  sudo bash ./deploy.sh -b file://<path-to-opnfv-fuel-repo>/config/ -l devel-pipeline -p <your-lab-name> -s os-odl_l2-bgpvpn-ha -i file://<path-to-fuel-iso> -e

+Check Configuring-SDNVPN-features_ how to manually activate the features.

 With -e option the installer does not launch environment deployment, so a user can do some modification before the scenario is really deployed.
 Another interesting option is the -f option which deploys the scenario  on existing Fuel.